lehoangduc/wl-bootstrap/README.md

 - Define Laravel source code path in "wp-config.php" as a constant:

 ```
-define('LARAVEL_PATH', '/srv/www/laravel-example-project'); // Make sure this is ponited to same server
+define('LARAVEL_PATH', '/srv/www/laravel-example-project'); // Make sure this is pointed to same server
 ```

 ## Usage